Published on Thursday, 23rd August 2012

 That’s most of it.
 The only other significant proposals were a flyover at the former Johnson and Johnson roundabout (which would probably explain why it was so big) and a plan to dual Twyford Avenue.

 The authorities in Portsmouth did quite well in getting their proposals through – certainly more of the plan was completed than in most other cities and I’m glad they managed it.
 Just try imagining Portsmouth without the M275.
 That said, some of the proposals from all those years ago went too far.

 (*) Dating the map.

 I used to live in Farmlea Road, which according to the deeds of my house was built in 1971 and is shown on the map.
 The map also shows the Southern Girls Grammar School (Priory School since 1974) and the Southern Boys Grammar School (which became Great Salterns School in 1975 and is now Portsmouth College).
 The M275 and M27 are both marked as under construction, with work on the latter starting in 1973 and completing in 1976.
-I also recall hearing once that the roads plan was scaled back soon after responsibility was shifted soon after the local government re-organisation of 1974.
+I also recall hearing once that the roads plan was scaled back soon after responsibility transferred to Hampshire County Council after the local government re-organisation of 1974.
 Putting that altogether and my best guess is the map dates from 1973 or thereabouts.